GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: The Proposed Model

-After obtaining the hyperbolic embeddings $\text{E}_p, \text{E}_c, \text{E}_u, \text{E}_r$ for each entity, we fuse the multi-modal representations for semantic composition in the tangent space.
-First, we project the embeddings of each entity in a trajectory onto the tangent space at the origin using the logarithmic map.
-We then compute a semantic vector by taking a weighted combination of the tangent vectors:
+Given the hyperbolic embeddings $\mathbf{E}_p, \mathbf{E}_c, \mathbf{E}_u, \mathbf{E}_r$, we fuse these multi-modal representations via semantic composition in the tangent space.
+Specifically, we project each entity's embedding onto the tangent space at the origin $o$ using the logarithmic map and compute the sequence representation $\mathbf{q}_t$: